IBM-Cloud/ansible-collection-ibm/docs/ibm_satellite_cluster_worker_pool.rst

     Zone info for worker pool

-  worker_pool_labels (False, dict, None)
-    Labels on all the workers in the worker pool

-  resource_group_id (False, str, None)
-    ID of the resource group.

-  disk_encryption (False, bool, None)
-    Disk encryption for worker node

   cluster (True, str, None)
     (Required for new resource) The unique name for the new IBM Cloud Satellite cluster